| || |

 2016 Court Rulings

 The 2013 EIR was challenged in court.
 While the Trucking SEIR was being finalized, the Los Angeles County Superior Court issued a ruling on the adequacy of the 2013 EIR.
 The Court found that two aspects of the 2013 EIR did not fully comply with CEQA.
 First, the Court directed the SCVSD to conduct additional environmental study on potential impacts to stickleback.
-Second, the Court considered the SCVSD’s pursuit of the trucking method of brine management to be an “abandonment” of method approved in the 2013 EIR, leaving the SCVSD with an incomplete chloride compliance project.
+Second, the Court considered the SCVSD’s pursuit of the trucking method of brine management to be an “abandonment” of the method approved in the 2013 EIR, leaving the SCVSD with an incomplete chloride compliance project.
 The Court did not find fault with the environmental review related to the chloride compliance project components.
 The Court, nonetheless, set aside the 2013 EIR and related approvals until the SCVSD addresses both issues.
 With the March 23, 2016 certification of the Trucking SEIR and approval of a new brine management approach, the SCVSD addressed the Court’s second issue.
+The SCVSD Board also recertified the 2013 Facilities Plan and EIR without the Recycled Water Project to address the Court’s first issue.

 For More Information

-l For questions or to be added to our mailing list, please email Mr. Bryan Langpap at firstname.lastname@example.org or call
+l For questions or to be added to our mailing list, please email Ms. Jodie Lanza at firstname.lastname@example.org or call

-l The Notice of Preparation for the Stickleback SEIR can be found here.
+l The Notice of Availability for the Recirculated EIR can be found here.

-l The presentation given at the August 22, 2016 scoping meetings can be found here.
+l The Draft Recirculated EIR can be found here.

 l The 2013 EIR can be found here.